Have Questions?

 East Central Behavioral Health is 20.6 miles from Flandreau, SD

-East Central Behavioral Health has been providing addiction care and rehab services to people who live in the Flandreau, South Dakota area.
+East Central Behavioral Health has been providing addiction care and rehab services to people who live in the Flandreau, SD. area.
 Today, East Central Behavioral Health provides services like cognitive/behavior therapy, motivational interviewing, contingency management/motivational incentive, cognitive/behavior therapy, individual psychotherapy, anger management and others in line with its belief of following rehabilitation treatments that work best to help clients achieve sobriety.

 This alcohol and drug rehab facility also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - outpatient hospital programs, long term addiction treatment programs, inpatient drug rehab programs, short term drug rehab programs, outpatient detoxification facilities and others.